danielpmadden/ai-osi-stack/SECURITY.md

 ## Scope

-This policy covers all source code (Apache-2.0), documentation (CC BY-SA 4.0), schemas, governance receipts, operational scripts, analytics workspaces (`analytics/`), and machine-learning utilities (`ml/`).
-Synthetic datasets do not contain personal information.
+This policy covers all source materials, documentation, schemas, governance receipts, operational scripts, analytics workspaces (`analytics/`), and machine-learning utilities (`ml/`) distributed with the repository under the custodial **Creative Commons BY-NC-ND 4.0** license.

+## Non-Liability and Good-Faith Cooperation

+The maintainer is not responsible for any damages, misuse, or derivative actions by third parties.
+Security researchers and implementers engaging with the Stack agree to act in good faith, respect the custodial mission, and coordinate remediation transparently.

 ## Emergency Contact